 - All homeowners listed on the reverse mortgage paperwork must be at least 62 years old.

-- Your home must be approved by the FHA.
-As a result, typically only single-family homes qualify for reverse mortgages.
+- The FHA must approve your home.
+As a result, typically, only single-family homes qualify for reverse mortgages.

 - Origination fees associated with reverse mortgages tend to be much higher than those of conventional mortgages—sometimes tens of thousands of dollars.
 These fees are typically rolled into the loan.

 - If you live with someone and they aren’t on the reverse mortgage paperwork, they could be evicted if you die.
-Eviction is also possible under other circumstances, too, such as if you move out of the home for more than one year.
+Eviction is also possible under other circumstances, such as moving out of the home for more than one year.

 - If you plan on selling the house or moving out, you only have six months to repay the reverse mortgage.
-This applies even if you’re moving into an assisted-living facility or nursing home.
+This applies even if moving into an assisted living facility or nursing home.

 Can your spouse stay in the home if you die?

-In most cases, a borrower’s spouse must be a co-borrower on the reverse mortgage to be able to remain in the house should the borrower pass away.
-Otherwise, your spouse is considered a “non-borrowing spouse” and may have to move out of the home.
+In most cases, a borrower’s spouse must be a co-borrower on the reverse mortgage to remain in the house should the borrower pass away.
+Otherwise, your spouse is considered a “non-borrowing spouse” and may have to leave the home.

-For home equity conversion mortgages, when the reverse mortgage was assigned determines if a non-borrowing spouse can stay.
+When the reverse mortgage is assigned for home equity conversion mortgages, it determines if a non-borrowing spouse can stay.

 If the reverse mortgage was assigned on or after August 4, 2014, a non-borrowing spouse may remain in the home after the borrower’s death, provided that:

-- the home is their current principal residence–and has been since the time the reverse mortgage was assigned; and
+- The home is their current principal residence–and has been since the time the reverse mortgage was assigned

-- they continue to fulfill the obligations of the reverse mortgage, such as keeping up with home maintenance and paying property taxes and homeowners insurance on a timely basis.
+- They continue to fulfill the reverse mortgage’s obligations, such as keeping up with home maintenance and paying property taxes and homeowners insurance on a timely basis.

-If the reverse mortgage was assigned before August 4, 2014, the lender may foreclose on the home.
+The lender may foreclose on the home if the reverse mortgage was assigned before August 4, 2014.
 However, they may allow a non-borrowing spouse to remain in the home by assigning the mortgage to them, provided they meet certain requirements.

 Can I add my spouse as a co-borrower on an existing reverse mortgage?

 Depends on your lender.
 You may have to refinance to a new reverse mortgage to add your spouse as a co-borrower.
-Unfortunately, if you take the refinance route, you will likely have to pay those costly fees again.
+Unfortunately, you will likely have to pay those costly fees again if you take the refinance route.

-What happens if my home is passed as inheritance?
+What happens if my home is passed as an inheritance?

 If you wish to pass on your home to your children or other non-spouse beneficiaries, they will have about 30 days following your death to decide what they want to do with the property.
 Some lenders may allow them more time.

-To keep it the home, the lesser of the balance of the reverse mortgage or 95% of the home’s appraised value must be paid off.
-As a result, many heirs wind up having to take out a new mortgage on the house to pay off an existing reverse mortgage in order to keep the home.
+To keep the home, the lesser of the reverse mortgage balance or 95% of the home’s appraised value must be paid off.
+As a result, many heirs must take out a new mortgage on the house to pay off an existing reverse mortgage.

-If the home is sold, the proceeds of the sale will be applied to the outstanding reverse mortgage balance.
+The sale proceeds will be applied to the outstanding reverse mortgage balance if the home is sold.

 Get professional advice before applying

-While they can be beneficial under the right circumstances if used correctly and can help retirees stay in their homes longer, reverse mortgages can be difficult to understand and risky.
-Many reverse mortgage lenders are known for using aggressive sales tactics on older homeowners.
+While they can be beneficial under the right circumstances and help retirees stay in their homes longer, reverse mortgages can be difficult to understand and risky.
+Many reverse mortgage lenders are known for aggressively selling to older homeowners.